 This unit refers to the size of the gem.
 The bigger and heavier the gem, the more expensive it is.
 The correlation isn’t always linear, however; you might see big jumps in value around significant thresholds, like the one-carat mark.

 Clarity measures the number of internal defects in the gem, called inclusions.
 These are tiny cracks, or crystals of a foreign material, which ultimately contribute to a frosted effect.
-Most diamonds are actually used for industrial purposes; it’s only the clearer ones that find their way into jewellery.
+Most diamonds are actually used for industrial purposes; it’s only the clearer ones that find their way into jewellery with red gemstones.
+This type of jewellery is particularly sought after for its vibrant colour and the unique character each gemstone brings.

 Gemstones will tend to vary slightly in colour – though these variations are nowhere near as obvious as they are with a diamond.